vendia/blog/posts/2021-01-04-kind-humans-really-work-here.md

 ---
 title: 'Kind Humans Really Work Here'
 description: 'The way we treat each other - the way we look after each other with kindness - is genuine.
-I'd like to illustrate this with a story.'
+Here is my story.'
 date: '2021-01-04'
 authors:
   - Brian McNamara